DIAGNijmegen/website-content/content/pages/projects/muscle_us.md

 |    Validation set    |   100   |   100  |
 |       Test set       |   120   |   230  |

+*Number of patients in the splits of the two datasets collected for this project*

 Each patient record consists of a number of ultrasound images of different muscles and one binary diagnosis (i.e. NMD or no NMD).
 This allows us the formulate the screening task as follows: Given the set of images, does the patient suffer from neuromuscular disease?

-To perform the task, we leverage pre-trained convolutional neural networks.
-We compare two methods for patient-level prediction, namely simple image aggregation and multi-instance learning.
+We hypothesize that deep learning could be beneficial for the transfer, automatically learning useful high level feature representations.
+Thus, w leverage pre-trained convolutional neural networks.
+Faced with the challenge of predicting labels for sets of images rather than just for individual images, we compare two methods for patient-level prediction, namely simple image aggregation and multi-instance learning.

 ### Image aggregation
-![Image aggregation]({{ IMGURL }}/images/projects/mus_image_aggregation.png)
+![Image aggregation]({{ IMGURL }}/images/projects/mus_image_aggregation.png) *Schematic representation of the image aggregation method (IMG)*

 We do not have any information on whether an individual muscle is affected by a particular disease, rather, we only know the status of the patient at large.
 A simple workaround is to attribute the label of each patient to all associated images, to train an image-level classifier and then to aggregate image-level predictions.
 The first step is potentially problematic: No matter whether a given image shows a diseased muscle, it will be labeled as diseased if the patient is.
 Introducing label noise in this fashion could potentially render the image label classifier useless, thus also barring us from adequate patient level classification. \\